kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 VITE_OPEN_AI_TOKEN="1234567890"
 ```

-So far you can fill out the following variables:
+So far, you can fill out the following variables:
 * `KINTONE_BASE_URL`
 * `KINTONE_USERNAME`
 * `KINTONE_PASSWORD`